 Heel pain is a common foot and ankle problem.
 Though not usually the sign of a serious medical issue, heel pain can adversely affect mobility.
-At Brandywine Foot and Ankle Associates in Coatesville, Limerick, and Exton, Pennsylvania, the team of board-certified podiatrists specializes in diagnosing and treating heel pain.
+At Brandywine Foot and Ankle Associates in Coatesville, and Limerick, Pennsylvania, the team of board-certified podiatrists specializes in diagnosing and treating heel pain.
 Don’t let your heel pain keep you from your active lifestyle; call the office most convenient to you or book an appointment online today.

 Heel pain refers to any discomfort that affects the padding on the sole or back of your heel.
 The pain may be mild or severe and occasionally occur or be present with every step you take.

 The Brandywine Foot and Ankle Associates team can find the underlying issue and provide the correct treatment no matter the severity or frequency of your heel pain.

 Heel pain may develop for many reasons.
 For many of the patients that visit Brandywine Foot and Ankle Associates, heel spurs are the most common cause of heel pain.

 Heel spurs develop from a buildup of calcium deposits under the heel bone.
 This extra bone irritates the band of tissue that connects your plantar fascia to your heel bone, resulting in pain.

 Other causes of heel pain include: